victoriairiarte/FMD_VaccineEffectiveness_Uruguay2001/README.md

 The analysis is based on preparing epidemic data in an SIR framework and estimating the transmission rate parameter (β) using Generalized Linear Models with a complementary log-log link.

 ---
 ## 📂 Repository structure

+R/ # R scripts
-R/ # Scripts used for data preparation, modelling and figures │ ├── 01_data_prep.R
+│ └── analysis_pipeline.R # runs data preparation, GLM fitting and figures
-│ ├── 02_glm_model.R
-│ └── 03_figures.R

 data/ # Example/simulated dataset
+│ ├── simulated_fmd_dataset.csv
-│ └── README.md # Explains access to real data
+│ └── README.md # explains access to the real dataset

+results/ # Optional: outputs and figures (not tracked by default)

+README.md # project description
+LICENSE # license file
+.gitignore # files ignored by Git

 ---